The List

 John Lydon - I Could Be Wrong, I Could Be Right

-He’s a legend and an icon, a revolutionary and an immortal.
-John Lydon – aka Johnny Rotten – changed the face of music and sparked a cultural revolution.
+He's a legend and an icon, a revolutionary and an immortal.
+John Lydon aka Johnny Rotten changed the face of music and sparked a cultural revolution.
 The frontman and lyricist of the Sex Pistols and Public Image Ltd (PiL) caused a political earthquake and transformed music for good.
 In his spoken word show, I Could Be Wrong, I Could Be Right, Lydon is touring the UK.
-He will talk about how he sees life, along with his unique and extraordinary career, and take audience questions during a pyrotechnic, one-off tour.
+He will talk about how he sees life, along with his unique and extraordinary career, and take audience questions during a pyrotechnic tour.
 Lydon will be sharing his thoughts with audiences.
 He Could Be Wrong.
 He Could Be Right.

 Rude Science Live!